 Tax Tips from Canada Agency Revenue

 - Read more tax tips straight from Canada Agency Revenue

 - Make a direct deposit for your refund and credits

 How are you doing so far?

-Still mulling as to which method to try or still digging in your drawers or cabinets for that elusive (or misplaced or forgotten) receipt.
+Still considering the online filing or digging in your drawers or cabinets for that elusive (but more likely misplaced) receipt.

-And once you have it all, don’t waste time: file online and get your CRA tax refund.
+Take your time.
+And once you have all the invoices, don’t waste time: file online and get your CRA tax refund.